 What is a Dump Truck

-A dump truck, also known as a dumper truck or tipper truck, is used for taking dumps such as sand, gravel, or demolition waste for construction.
-A typical dump truck is equipped with an open-box bed, which is hinged at the rear and equipped with hydraulic rams to lift the front, allowing the material in the bed to be deposited (“dumped”) on the ground behind the truck at the site of delivery.
+A dump truck, also known as a dumper truck or tipper truck, is used for taking finer material such as sand, gravel, or demolition waste for construction.
+One is typically equipped with an open-box bed, which is hinged at the rear and equipped with hydraulic rams to lift the front, allowing the material in the bed to be deposited (“dumped”) on the ground behind the truck at the site of delivery.

-This article will go over the different types of dump trucks, dump truck brands, how to buy a dump truck, and how to finance a dump truck.
+This article will go over the different types of dump trucks, dump truck brands, how to buy a dump truck, and how to finance one.

 There are several types of dump trucks for pretty much any application you can think of.
-Below is a breakdown of the different types of dump trucks.
+Below is a breakdown of the different types.

 Standard Dump Truck

 A standard dump truck is a truck chassis with a dump body mounted to the frame.
 The bed is raised by a vertical hydraulic ram mounted under the front of the body or a horizontal hydraulic ram and lever arrangement between the frame rails, and the back of the bed is hinged at the back of the truck.

 The tailgate can be configured to swing up on top hinges (and sometimes also to fold down on lower hinges) or it can be configured in the “High Lift Tailgate” format wherein pneumatic rams lift the gate open and up above the dump body.

 A semi end dump is a tractor-trailer combination wherein the trailer itself contains the hydraulic hoist.
 In the US a typical semi end dump has a 3-axle tractor pulling a 2-axle trailer with dual tires.

 The key advantage of a semi end dump is a large payload.
 A key disadvantage is that they are very unstable when raised in the dumping position limiting their use in many applications where the dumping location is uneven or off level.